xinzhen-lab/Nervus/README.md

 - csvpath: csv filepath name contains test data.
 - weight_dir: path to a directory which contains weights

-## For many trials
-If you need many trials, use `work_all.sh`.
-In this case, `parameter.csv` must be prepared.
-Examples are shown in this repository.

 # Tutorial
 Tutorial for Nervus library is available on Google Colaboratory.
 To do the tutorial, please visit this site [https://colab.research.google.com/drive/1710VAktDPVyPZdRo39UrSAtuVBYdFsCT].

 # CUDA VERSION
 CUDA Version = 11